 In the relatively brief period since 1958, graduate education at Southern University has grown steadily.
 Master's programs in biology, chemistry, and mathematics were added in the 1960s, and in 1983, master's programs in accountancy, computer science, public administration and special education were implemented.
-In January of 1986, the Graduate School, in conjunction with the Institute for the Study and Rehabilitation of Exceptional Children and Youth, initiated Southern University's first doctoral programs-The Doctor of Philosophy degree in Special Education (Ph.
-D.) and the Doctor of Education in Special Education (Ed.
-D.).
-Since that time, more than eighteen Master's programs and five Ph.D. programs have been added.
+The Master of Engineering (MEng) degree program was approval by the Louisiana Board of Regents on September 27, 2001 and was initiated in the College of Engineering in the Spring Semester of 2002.
+The Master of Engineering program will offer five specialty area options.
+The options are: Environmental and Water Resources Engineering, Processing Electronic Materials and Engineering,